whizzer75/whizzer75.github.io/1-install.md

 ## Install and configure [ownCloud]

-This document is intended for adminstrators who want to quickly install and run [ownCloud] on a computer or server.
+This document is intended for adminstrators who want to quickly install and run [ownCloud] on a computer or server. [ownCloud] is a file storage software written in [PHP].
+It is intended to be published through a webserver and uses a database for persistent storage. ownCloud can aldo benefit from memory caching.

+ownCloud can be be run with different combinations of software to achieve these objectives, but this document will show how to get running using [Apache], [MariaDB] and [Redis].

 [Centos] 7 was used during the creation of this guide but the [Docker] commands should work on any OS as long as [Docker] version 17 or greater is installed.

-[ownCloud] is a file storage software written in [PHP] and is intended to be published through a webserver like [Apache] or NGINX. [ownCloud] requires a database like MySQL, [MariaDB], or PostgreSQL to store persistent data.
-Also [ownCloud] performance is improved by the use of caching technologies like APCu, [Redis] or Memcached.

-This document configures [ownCloud] with Apache, [MariaDB] and [Redis] and installs [ownCloud] and supporting services using [Docker] images to quickly get things running without manually satisfying software installation and configuration prerequisites.
+Using [Docker] to install [ownCloud] and supporting services will allow us to quickly get things running without manually satisfying software installation and configuration prerequisites.

 ### Prerequisites